-On July 9, 2012, the Department sent the initial questionnaire covering sections A through D to ASB.
-We received ASB's response to section A of the Department's questionnaire on August 17, 2012, section C on September 6, 2012, and sections B and D on September 24, 2012.
-On October 30, 2012, the Department sent to ASB the first supplemental questionnaire for sections A-C. We received the response to sections A and C on November 30, 2012, and section B on December 7, 2012.
-On November 13, 2012, the Department sent to ASB a supplemental questionnaire for section D and received the response on December 7, 2012.
-On April 19, 2013, the Department issued the second supplemental section A-C questionnaire.
-We received the response on April 26, 2013.
+On June 28, 2013, the Department sent the initial questionnaire covering sections A through D to ASB.
+We received ASB's response to section A of the Department's questionnaire on August 5, 2013, and its responses to sections B, C and D on September 9, 2013.
+On October 30, 2013, the Department sent ASB the first supplemental questionnaire for sections A-C. We received ASB's response to sections A-C on December 4, 2013.
+On December 10, 2013, the Department sent ASB the first supplemental questionnaire for section D and received ASB's response on January 9, 2014.
+On January 30, 2014, the Department issued the second supplemental section A-C questionnaire.
+We received ASB's response on February 13, 2014.
+On February 12, 2014, the Department sent ASB the second supplemental questionnaire for section D and received ASB's response on February 25, 2014.
+On February 14, 2014, the Department issued the third Section C supplemental questionnaire response and received ASB's response on February 21, 2014.

-On October 18, 2012, Petitioners submitted a letter requesting that the Department conduct verification of ASB's home market and U.S. market sales databases in accordance with 19 CFR 351.307(b)(1)(iv).
+On September 20, 2013, Petitioners submitted a letter requesting that the Department conduct verification of ASB's home market and U.S. market sales databases in accordance with 19 CFR 351.307(b)(1)(v).